basho/riak-ruby-client/README.markdown

 ## Dependencies

-`riak-client` requires i18n and either json or yajl-ruby.
-For higher performance on HTTP requests, install the 'curb' or 'excon' gems.
+`riak-client` requires i18n, builder, beefcake, and multi_json.
+For higher performance on HTTP requests, install the 'excon' gem.
 The cache store implementation requires ActiveSupport 3 or later.

 Development dependencies are handled with bundler.
 Install bundler